Holland Landing Airpark

 Holland Landing Airpark (formerly Hare Field) is located at the southern end of Holland Landing, Ontario, Canada.
 The airport is mainly used for training but tenants also offer charter, advertising and sightseeing services.
 The largest building is a 30,000 sqft hangar owned by Silverline Helicopters, while the smaller hangar belongs to Future Air.

-The 40 acre private airfield is being considered as a potential future home for York Regional Police Air2 helicopter.
+The 40 acre private airfield has been considered as a potential home for York Regional Police Air2 helicopter.

 The original 1900 ft grass strip was constructed by Wallace G. Hare in 1956, and a second, shorter 1200 ft runway was added shortly after.
 It served as a private airstrip for a handful of local pilots and at its peak, housed up to 20 private aircraft.
 In 1978, ultralights were becoming popular and two local ultralight companies established their businesses at Hare Field.

 In 2006, Hare Field was sold to Silverline Helicopters and became known as Holland Landing Airpark.